bitcraft/tailor/README.md

 list is available on their website.
 Live-view is functional, and can be used to preview photos before they are taken.

-Webcams are supported, but not recommended as they produce poor quality images.
+Webcams are supported but not recommended as they produce poor quality images.

 http://www.gphoto.org/proj/libgphoto2/support.php